 His statistics as a stud are not remarkable when considered against those of other Triple Crown champion.
 Citation only produced a few notable offspring.
 When he passed away in 1970 at the age of 25, Citation was given a place of honor on the Calumet farm grounds.
 He remains perhaps the greatest horse that was ever bred and owned by the farm.

 Would you like to watch and wager on horses like the great Citation?
-You can when you register an account with one of our recommended online racebooks.
+You can when you register an account with one of our recommended horse betting sites.
 Signing up takes just a few minutes and you will be able to bet from your computer, smartphone, or tablet.
+Check our Bovada racebook review, Twinspires review or even our Betamerica review.
+All great choice if you are in the US.
+5Dimes review for folks anywhere!
 You will also receive a nice welcome bonus and free past performances to help your handicapping.